justanotherindiedev/OSINTToolkit/README.md

 # OSINTToolkit
 Educational security toolkit for learning OSINT, networking, and basic web security concepts.
 Includes non-intrusive information gathering, simple vulnerability checks, and utility tools.
 Built for experimentation, transparency, and ethical use only.

+THE PASSWORD FOR ACCESS THE TOOL IS "2060"

 Hi 👋

 This is a personal learning project built out of curiosity, boredom, and the classic